The Government’s full guidance on what the new measures that have been introduced mean for you can be found here.

 Racing Welfare would like to reassure you that our services remain open to anyone needing support.
 Our top priority is the wellbeing of all racing’s people.

-In order to continue to deliver our services and prioritise those who need us most, our regional offices in Middleham, Malton, Lambourn and Newmarket (both at The Racing Centre and Park Lane) will be closed to the public with immediate effect.
+In order to continue to deliver our services and prioritise those who need us most, our regional offices in Middleham, Malton, Lambourn and Newmarket (both at The Racing Centre and Park Lane) are currently closed to the public.

 Our welfare team can be contacted from 9am – 5pm, Monday to Friday using the numbers on the map below: